EartotheGround/yii2-extend-postmark/README.md

 # yii2-postmark-mailer

-A Human Postmark Yii2 component, including a catch to prevent sending emails to real email addresses when not on the Production environment
+A eartotheground Postmark Yii2 component, including a catch to prevent sending emails to real email addresses when not on the Production environment

 ## Example config